Buggem/.pixelmap/renderers/README.md

 How to use cuttlefish.js:

 ### Step #1: Turn on 'Instance Mode'
-Unfortunatly you need instance mode for the project to run so Cuttlefish can detect which instance to write to.
+Unfortunatly you need instance mode for the project to run so Cuttlefish can detect which instance to use.

-(Without an instance Cuttlefish would use the instance as `undefined` which could lead to many countless errors.
+(Without an instance Cuttlefish would use the instance as `undefined` which could lead to many countless errors.)

 ### Step #2 Import the script
 Add this to your HTML `<head>` element: